CasperGN/ActiveDirectoryEnumeration/README.md

 - [X] Kerberoasting
 - [X] Dump AD as BloodHound JSON files
 - [X] Searching GPOs in SYSVOL for cpassword and decrypting
+- [X] Run without creds and attempt to gather for further enumeration during the run

 ## Features list and status